MNeMoNiCuZ/NegativePromptGenerator/README.md

 > These files are not included in this repository due to file size.
 They should be manually downloaded from the huggingface space and placed in the folder:
 >
 > `models/negativeprompt_054/`

+## Training
+The model was trained using positive prompt and negative prompt pairs scraped from the CivitAI API.
+In total a set of 18k pairs was trained on.

+The final trained epoch was #54.

+The [tokenized data](https://huggingface.co/mnemic/NegativePromptGenerator/blob/main/tokenized_data.pt) can be downloaded from [huggingface](https://huggingface.co/mnemic/NegativePromptGenerator/tree/main).
+Place this in the: `dataset/`-folder

+1. Create a local environment.
+You can use the included [create_env.bat](https://github.com/MNeMoNiCuZ/create_venv) from my other project to easily set it up.
+2. Install the required libraries using `pip install -r requirements.txt` from inside the environment.
+3. Install [PyTorch](https://pytorch.org/get-started/locally/) according to your GPU's capabilities.
+4. Run `py finetune_gpt2.py` to continue training, or train a model from scratch.

+Be sure to edit the script and make sure the TOKENIZED_DATA_PATH and CHECKPOINT_PATH are correct (if you are resuming training).
+Leave it empty to start a new training from scratch.

+## Local Inference
+1. Ensure you have the project set up according to steps 1-3 in the Training section.
+2. Run `py inference.py "Insert Your Prompt Here"` to get a negative prompt returned.
+You could also update the script to make it save the output, or generate a bunch of files with outputs.

 ## Comfy Node
 To test the model in a realistic environment I created a ComfyUI node for the inference.
 It's a simple implementation but it works fine.